 Why Scrap Your Car with Giveacar?

+Giveacar is the original car donation scheme.
+We proudly work alongside scrap sites that are all ATF registered and are therefore monitored by the Environment Agency.
 Giveacar can arrange to have your car collected free of charge and at a time that is convenient for you.
 The bonus… the money raised by your vehicle goes to a charity of your choice.
-Giveacar is the original car donation organisation meaning we are well equipped at ensuring your vehicle goes through the necessary protocol discussed above.

-If you have any further questions please do get in touch with the team or contact the DVLA here.
+If you have any further questions please do get in touch with the team on 0207 736 4242 or contact the DVLA here.